eea/eea.devel/README.rst

   You can download a sample buildout from https://github.com/eea/eea.devel/tree/master/buildouts/plone4
 - Within console search for created admin user name and password
+- Within console search for created Plone users by role
 - Login to `ZMI`_ with user **eeadevel**